styczynski/waccgl/README.md

 ## Compiling
 The library contains examples files.
+Makefile commands:

-To compile examples use the following command: `make all` To get list of all available examples type: `make run-example` To run an example type: `make run-example-NAME` (e.g. `make run-example-demo`) To clean project directory use `make clean`
+ * To compile examples use the following command: `make all`
+ * To get list of all available examples type: `make run-example`
+ * To run an example type: `make run-example-NAME` (e.g. `make run-example-demo`)
+ * To clean project directory use `make clean`

 ## Examples
 The library contains few examples.
 You can see them to figure out how to use WACCGL.

 ## Support for other OSes
 All the library depends on `./include/console.h`.
 If you want to port this library to linux just rewrite the `console.h` code.